 Please submit your papers as attachments under the "Assignments" tab on Canvas.
 Papers should be in an MS Word or pdf format.
 For those who prefer other processing programs, please convert your papers to a Word (.doc or .docx) or PDF format before submitting.
 Please do not submit your papers in an .odt or other format.
 Your paper will be automatically run through the "Turnitin" program, which detects any substantial passages in a paper that match passages in the expansive "Turnitin" data base.
 Let me add one comment on writing style.
 I have found that students often use direct quotations too frequently.
-That may be proper in a literature or poetry class, where you quote a passage and interpret it.
-In most history and social science, however, it is generally preferable to save quotations for (1) statements of the actors whose behavior you are trying to explain (e.g., quotes from political leaders), or (2) secondary sources who really nail it, who perfectly and succinctly capture an argument you are trying to make (or criticize).
+That may be proper in a literature or poetry class, or perhaps one on the law, where you quote a passage and interpret it.
+In most history and social science, however, it is generally preferable to save quotations for (1) statements of the actors whose behavior you are trying to explain (e.g., quotes from political leaders); or (2) secondary sources that really nail it, that perfectly and succinctly capture an argument you are trying to make (or criticize).
 For everything else it is better to paraphrase, with appropriate citation.
-When we discuss sample papers in weeks five and seven I will point out what I regard as the proper use and over-use of quotations.
+When we discuss sample papers in weeks six and eight of the term, I will point out what I regard as the proper use and over-use of quotations.